Big Brother Modi is watching India's bureaucrats

-NEW DELHI (Reuters) - Narendra Modi has earned a reputation as a something of a control freak since becoming Indian prime minister, ordering bureaucrats to throw out office junk and go to work on a public holiday to clean the toilets.
+NEW DELHI, Oct 9 (Reuters) - Narendra Modi has earned a reputation as a something of a control freak since becoming Indian prime minister, ordering bureaucrats to throw out office junk and go to work on a public holiday to clean the toilets.

 Now he has taken things a step further by launching an electronic surveillance system that will track whether 100,000 government officials are showing up for work on time.